 - YOUTUBE or VIMEO

-This is a special offer which will run for a short time and is limited to one short video per person.
-To take part, you do not need to be a paid subscriber to our sheepdog training tutorials, but the advice we give may advise you to watch one or more of the videos to help you understand the issue better.
+This is a special offer which will run for a short time and is limited to one short video per person (no more than four minutes).
+To take part, you do not need to be a paid subscriber to our sheepdog training tutorials, but the advice we give will probably advise you to watch one or more of the videos to help you understand the issue better.

 Clear, inexpensive, sheep and cattle dog training instruction